Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 \subsubsection{Misclassification Error}

-{\bf Ranking Accuracy.} Each sequence would be selected in the training set 9 times and in the test set once.
-In Table \ref{tab:hopkins155-result} are shown the average misclassification errors over all sequences when they were in the training set and when they were in the test set.
+{\bf Ranking Accuracy.} In Table \ref{tab:hopkins155-result} are shown the average misclassification errors over all sequences when they were in the training set and when they were in the test set.
 Other methods are compared, such as randomized voting (RV) \cite{jungrigid}, spectral clustering (SC) \cite{lauer2009spectral}, sparse spectral clustering (SSC) \cite{elhamifar2009sparse} and velocity clustering (VC) \cite{ding2012motion}.